Greater Finland: Natural borders

 The idea of the so-called three-isthmus border—defined by the White Isthmus (between the White Sea and Lake Onega), the Olonets Isthmus (between Lake Onega and Lake Ladoga), and the Karelian Isthmus (between Lake Ladoga and the Gulf of Finland)—is hundreds of years old, dating back to the period when Finland was part of Sweden.
 There was a disagreement between Sweden and Russia as to where the border between the two countries should be.
 The Swedish government considered a three-isthmus border to be the easiest to defend.

-Although the term "Greater Finland" was not used in the early 19th century, the idea of Finland's natural geographical boundaries dates back to then.
+Although the term "Greater Finland" was not used in the early 19th century, several ideas of Finland's natural geographical boundaries date back to that time period.
 In 1837, the botanist Johan Ernst Adhemar Wirzén defined Finland's wild plant distribution area as the eastern border lines of the White Sea, Lake Onega, and the River Svir.
+In 1855, Zacharias Topelius, the professor of the Imperial Alexander University (now known as the University of Helsinki) stated that the Finnish eastern natural border ran from the Gulf of Finland through the Ladoga and Onega lakes all the way to the Arctic Ocean.
 The geologist Wilhelm Ramsay defined the bedrock concept of Fennoscandia in 1898.

 An example of Karelianism: The Defense of the Sampo, 1896, by Akseli Gallen-Kallela.